 A primary tenet of Indigenous worldview about the land is that it is alive.
 We have learned this statement can be confusing to people who weren’t raised in Indigenous worldview and that they often think we mean things by it that we don’t mean at all.
 So here is clarification:

 2. The land is the source of animals and plants whose bodies are made of its elements, soils, and waters.
 The land is likewise a source of language, ritual, dream, story, law, and wisdom of many different kinds.
-However: We do not mean that we “worship” the land.
+However: This does not mean we “worship” the land.
 We respect the land for its wisdom and the role it plays in all life.
 Showing respect for an individual human being is not “worship” of that human being, and the same is true for the land.

 4. Everything is part of the land in some way — human beings, other animals, plants, stones, water, stories, rituals, dreams, and other things — so we can learn from all these things equally, though in different ways.
 They are all parts of a single whole, connected and related at many levels.
 This is the true nature of the concept called “ecology” in modern culture.
 It means that ecology, too, is not a human-created concept or ethic, but a natural one.